ghost5egy/mailsender/README.md

 mailsender

 the way to use :

--s or --server : is the server you want use to send mail .
+  afer you run the script it well ask you which mode you need single mail mode or multi mode

--p or --port : the port of the smtp service .
+    smtp server : is the server you want use to send mail .

--u or --user : the user of the service .
+    smtp port : the port of the smtp service .

--k or --password : the password of the service .
+    smtp user : the user of the service .

--f or --mailfrom : the sender mail .
+    smtp password : the password of the service .

--t or --mailto : the reciver of the mail .
+    mail from : the sender mail .

--d or --subject : the subject of the messege  .
+    mail to : the reciver of the mail in single mode it's email address in multi mode it's mail list text file  .

--m or --messege : the message body that will be sent .
+    subject : the subject of the messege  .

-mailsender.py -s --server -p --port -u --user -k --password -f --mailfrom -t --mailto -d --subject -m --messege
+    messege : the message body that will be sent .